vinayakkapoor/vision_based_grasping_benchmarking/README.md

 Change the `grasp_in_image_frame:` to the provided values to switch the algorithm being used to generate grasps on the fly.

+**Note**: The wooden texture described in the paper was created by printing a wooden pattern and applying it to the grasping surface.
+For reproducibility, we provide the same pattern at `/media/wooden_pattern.jpg`

 ## Architecture for grasp generation